 Founded in 2004 by Sung Rno in connection with the TCG/NEA residency program, the Ma-Yi Writers Lab is the largest resident company of Asian American playwrights in the country.
-Led by Co-Directors Mike Lew (Teenage Dick) and A. Rey Pamatmat (Edith Can Shoot Things and Hit Them), the Lab is a professional peer-based workshop in permanent residence at Ma-Yi, designed to nurture and showcase Asian-American playwrights across the country.
+The Lab is a professional peer-based workshop in permanent residence at Ma-Yi, designed to nurture and showcase Asian-American playwrights across the country.

 The Lab is a community resource, braintrust, and safe home for artistic growth for its members.
-In many cases, writers will use the Lab and its resources to refine and workshop plays from its first draft all the way to the production stage, regardless of whether or not the work has outside support.
-The Lab is also Ma-Yi’s primary resource for production material, with many works developed in the lab receiving productions both within and outside of Ma-Yi Theater Company.
+The supportive space of the Lab empowers writers with resources to experiment, to take risks, and to refine work in progress, regardless of whether or not the work has outside support.
+The Lab is also one of Ma-Yi’s primary resources for production material, with many works developed in the lab receiving productions both within and outside of Ma-Yi Theater Company.

 A National Presence